sboli/twmn/README.md

 twmn
 ====

-# Project is looking for a new ownership
-If you're interested, reply on this issue : https://github.com/sboli/twmn/issues/101

----

 A notification system for tiling window managers. `twmn` is two things:

 `twmnc`: command line tool to send notifications to `twmnd`.
 You can also use `notify-send` for a similar purpose, but `twmnc` is more powerful.
 See `twmnc --help` for more information.